FAQs

 Minimum Legal Drinking Age (MLDA) laws identify the age when a person can legally purchase alcohol.
 In the U.S., the legal drinking age is 21.

 The MLDA of 21 saves lives and protects health.
-The National Minimum Drinking Age Act passed in 1984, making the MLDA the same across the U.S. States that had a lower drinking age before this law, found that drinking and motor vehicle crashes declined after the law changed.
+The National Minimum Drinking Age Act passed in 1984, making the MLDA the same across the U.S. States that had a lower drinking age before this law found that drinking and motor vehicle crashes declined after the law changed.

 Underage drinking is a serious problem.
-Drinking before age 21 can lead to injuries, deaths, suicide and violence, changes in brain development, poor school performance, and alcohol addiction later in life.
+Drinking before age 21 can lead to injuries, deaths, suicide and violence, changes in brain development, poor school performance, and alcohol use disorder later in life.
 We can protect our youth by enforcing MLDA laws, reducing youth exposure to alcohol advertising and talking with young people about their alcohol use.
 Find out more here.